Contesting a Will

 In all States, the spouse and children of the deceased are eligible applicants.

-If you like more information or advice regarding Contesting a Will or if you have another Wills & Estate Planning matter, please complete and submit the Express Enquiry form on the top right hand side of this page and we will contact you to discuss your enquiry or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange an appointment. |
+If you like more information or advice regarding Contesting a Will or if you have another Wills & Estate Planning matter, please complete and submit the Express Enquiry form on the top right hand side of this page or call or on +61 2 9223 9166 to arrange an appointment.